 - Passion: Our impact on communities is never transactional.
 We remain committed and dedicated to making a difference.

-At Represent Justice, we believe the justice system can be transformed through four major pillars:
+At Represent Justice, we believe the justice system can be transformed through this theory of change:

 Narrative Transportation Theory

 To the extent that individuals are absorbed into (or lost in) a story well told, or transported into a narrative world, their real-world beliefs may be affected by their experience of the story.
 By being transported, psychological barriers are reduced and the story becomes a powerful tool for persuasion and belief change.